-At lower level implementations, renderer.repaint(area) invokes rendering of GraphicsNode in tiles (sub-regions of frame buffer) that cache image data for future usage.
+At lower level implementations, renderer.repaint(area) invokes rendering of GraphicsNode for tiles that cache image data for future usage.

-The image buffer is created based on properties of ColorModel and Raster, where cm is ColorModel assigned to GraphicsUtil.sRGB_Unpre; wr is a WritableRaster and provides pixel writing.
+The image buffer is created based on properties of ColorModel and Raster, where cm is colorModel assigned to GraphicsUtil.srgB_Unpre; wr is a WritableRaster provides pixel writing.
 The rendering starts from GVT root node.
-On encountering a composite node, it needs to loop through the child nodes (ref. fig. H.11).
+On occurrence of composite node, it needs to loop through the child nodes (ref. fig. H.11).
 The renderer paints different types of node separately (see fig. H.12).
 GVT content in bitmap image is represented by the offscreen image of JGVTComponent, a Swing UI component in canvas area (ref. fig. H.8).
 For dynamic SVG document, the update rendering of JGVTComponent can invoke other UI components such as border and menu container to re-display as well.
-Note that SVG rastering can use either a single or double buffer as shown in fig. H.9.
+Note that SVG rastering can use either single or double buffer as shown in fig. H.9.

-Two additional packages are transcoder.Transcoder and svggen.SVGGraphics2D.
-The former converts SVG to traditional raster image format like PNG, JPEG, PDF, and TIFF; the latter generates SVG content from Java Graphics2D applications.
-Since these classes are not associated with the centeral work of the thesis project, we will not go into further detail here.
+Two additional packages are transcoder.
+Transcoder and svggen.
+SVGGraphics 2D.
+The former converts SVG to traditional raster image format like PNG, JPEG, PDF, and TIFF; the latter generates SVG content from Java Graphics 2D applications.
+Since these classes are not associated with the center work of the thesis project, we will not go into further detail here.